-In addition, more information on the satellite buoy attached to the dFAD is needed to better track dFADs throughout their lifetime, as this has been adopted as the dFAD marking mechanism by many tRFMOs (MRAG, 2016).
-The unique buoy identification number therefore should be systematically recorded (Escalle et al., 2021d) to allow individual dFAD trajectories to be accurately matched to fisheries data.
+In addition, more information on the satellite buoy attached to the dFAD is needed to better track dFADs throughout their lifetime, as this has been adopted as the dFAD marking mechanism by many tRFMOs [41].
+The unique buoy identification number therefore should be systematically recorded [21] to allow individual dFAD trajectories to be accurately matched to fisheries data.
 Information regarding the date of activation/deactivation is also important.
-DFAD marking schemes (MRAG, 2016) should also be considered, as buoys attached to dFADs are often exchanged, making it harder to follow the life history of an individual dFAD.
+DFAD marking schemes [41] should also be considered, as buoys attached to dFADs are often exchanged, making it harder to follow the life history of an individual dFAD.
 DFAD buoys could then be matched with dFADs that they are initially deployed on.

 Additional information on the fate of dFADs, particularly quantifying the number that are lost or abandoned and their ecosystem impact is important to sustainably manage dFAD use.
-Full trajectories from satellite buoys attached to dFADs, ideally both while monitored by vessels but also when drifting outside fishing areas (Escalle et al., 2021d) would be invaluable in quantifying dFAD fates.
-Collecting data in-county on impacts of dFADs would also complement fishery and trajectory data (Balderson and Martin, 2015; Mourot et al., 2023).
+Full trajectories from satellite buoys attached to dFADs, ideally both while monitored by vessels but also when drifting outside fishing areas [21] would be invaluable in quantifying dFAD fates.
+Collecting data in-county on impacts of dFADs would also complement fishery and trajectory data [42,43].

 Finally, dedicated trials under real fishing conditions should be implemented to test novel dFAD designs and materials that are adapted to the WCPO conditions.
-While several trials have occurred worldwide for more than 15 years (see review in Escalle et al., 2022), trials have been limited in the WCPO (Moreno et al., 2023b, 2020).
+While several trials have occurred worldwide for more than 15 years [44-46], trials have been limited in the WCPO [34,47].
 Oceanography, fishing strategies, fisher design preferences and material availability should all be considered to determine acceptable and effective ecologically friendly dFAD designs.
-Several trials involving collaboration between governments, industry and international non-profit organisations, or led by fishing companies themselves, have recently started and results should help guide the transition towards novel biodegradable and non-entangling dFAD designs and materials in the WCPO (Moreno et al., 2023a).
+Several trials involving collaboration between governments, industry and international non-profit organisations, or led by fishing companies themselves, have recently started and results should help guide the transition towards novel Biodegradable and Non-entangling dFAD designs and materials in the WCPO [19].